AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

   * **fragmentreference** - allows the fragment author to select a single reference to a fragment

 * **Model Type**
-  Referenced fragments must have been created using the specified Content Fragment Model.
+  Multiple models can be selected.
+When authoring the Content Fragment any referenced fragments must have been created using these models.

 * **Root Path**
   This specifies a root path for any fragments referenced.